CloudComputingUAO/docker-haproxy/README.md

 - Your completed repository with:
   - All configuration and Docker files
-  - A working application stack
+  - A working application using minikube
   - Screenshots or reports from JMeter test results

 ---